 Each registered Troy University student will receive a Trojan OneCard.
 The Trojan OneCard will be mailed to the student using the address on file with the University.
-To receive any refunds from the University, a student must activate his or her Trojan OneCard.
+To receive any refunds from the University, a student must activate his or her Trojan One-Card.
 During card activation, the student will choose how to receive his or her refund money.
-Options available include having the refund access his or her refund quickly and easily.
-The OneAccount has no minimum balance, no monthly fees, and free Internet banking features.
-With the OneAccount, a student may use his or her Trojan OneCard to make purchases anywhere Debit MasterCard is accepted.
-The student will receive an e-mail when a refund has been directly deposited to the OneAccount.
-The student may view detailed activity of the OneAccount by accessing the OneAccount Statement online at www.TrojanOneCard.com.
+Options available include having the refund: